robertbasic/zf2-documentation/docs/languages/en/tutorials/request-life-in-mvc-application.rst

 The module manager service is being created by the ``Zend\Mvc\Service\ModuleManagerFactory`` factory.

-creates first a zend\modulemanager\servicelistener object that allows the developer to configure different things from within the modules (either from module.php or the module.config.php files).
-These things include, among other, setting router deffinitions, configuring the service manager, controller plugins, view helpers, input filters and validators, etc.
+This factory first creates a ``Zend\ModuleManager\Listener\ServiceListener`` that allows the developer to configure different parts of the application from within the modules.
+These configurations can happen either from the module's Module object, or from the module's ``module.config.php`` configuration file.
+Parts of the application that can be configured by this, include the service manager itself, the router, controllers and controller plugins, view helpers, filters and validators and so on.

+The module manager

 different listeners are attached to the event manager:
     - moduleloaderlistener, that sets up module autoloading